PadmanabhanSaravanan/AmazonWebService/README.md

 * To create a new customer managed key in the AWS KMS console, choose Create a KMS key.

-For more information about creating an AWS KMS key, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the AWS Key Management Service Developer Guide.For more information about using AWS KMS with Amazon S3, see [Using server-side encryption with AWS KMS keys (SSE-KMS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html).

 ![image crossorigin](image/crossorigin11.PNG)

-**12.** Under Destination storage class, if you want to replicate your data into a specific storage class in the destination, choose Change the storage class for the replicated objects.
+**Step12.** Under Destination storage class, if you want to replicate your data into a specific storage class in the destination, choose Change the storage class for the replicated objects.
 Then choose the storage class that you want to use for the replicated objects in the destination.
 If you don't choose this option, the storage class for replicated objects is the same class as the original objects.

 ![image crossorigin](image/crossorigin6.PNG)

 ![image crossorigin](image/crossorigin7.PNG)

-**13.** You have the following additional options while setting the Additional replication options:
+**Step13.** You have the following additional options while setting the Additional replication options:

 * If you want to enable S3 Replication Time Control (S3 RTC) in your replication configuration, select Replication Time Control (RTC).
-For more information about this option, see [Meeting compliance requirements using S3 Replication Time Control (S3 RTC)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-time-control.html).

 * If you want to enable S3 Replication metrics in your replication configuration, select Replication metrics and events.
-For more information see, [Monitoring progress with replication metrics and S3 Event Notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-metrics.html).

 * If you want to enable delete marker replication in your replication configuration, select Delete marker replication.
-For more information see, [Replicating delete markers between buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-metrics.html).

 * If you want to enable Amazon S3 replica modification sync in your replication configuration, select Replica modification sync.
-For more information see, [Replicating metadata changes with Amazon S3 replica modification sync](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-metrics.html).

 > Note
 >